 Hit the Beach in Tel Aviv

-If you don’t fancy going along the whole thing and just want to flop the coincidentally-named Jerusalem beach is a good option.
+If you don’t fancy going along the whole promenade, just flop at the coincidentally-named Jerusalem beach.
 Pay for a bed and umbrella and a helpful person with a terrifying-looking sand drill will set you up.
 Remember to keep hold of the receipt as it will be checked several times.
-This area has bathrooms, lockers and a beach bar,￼￼ the waiters of which will keep you fed and watered (in return for generous tips).
+This area has bathrooms, lockers and a beach bar, the waiters of which will keep you fed and watered (in return for generous tips).

 If you hunt out the smaller cafes, there is a set price list for basic drinks and snacks.
-These are kept much lower than the bars so if you are looking to save some Shekels, this is much better option.
+These are kept much lower than the bars, so a good option if you are looking to save some Shekels.
 If you are on a very tight budget, bring it out, water and no valuables and you can have a very cheap day by the seaside.

 Don’t forget that the water here is from the Mediterranean and won’t warm up properly until later in the summer.
 We visited in June and it was still pretty squeal-inducing.